brevzin/cpp_proposals/2996_reflection/reflection.md

 Modify paragraphs 3 and 4 to clarify that access rules do not apply in all contexts.

 ::: std
 [3]{.pnum} If a best viable function exists and is unique, overload resolution succeeds and produces it as the result.
 Otherwise overload resolution fails and the invocation is ill-formed.
-When overload resolution succeeds, and the best viable function is [not]{.rm} [neither designated in a manner exempt from access rules nor]{.addu} accessible in the context in which it is used, the program is ill-formed.
+When overload resolution succeeds, and the best viable function is [not]{.rm} [neither designated in a manner exempt from access rules ([expr.prim.splice]) nor]{.addu} accessible in the context in which it is used, the program is ill-formed.

 [4]{.pnum} Overload resolution results in a _usable candidate_ if overload resolution succeeds and the selected candidate is either not a function ([over.built]{.sref}), or is a function that is not deleted and is [either designated in a manner exempt from access rules or is]{.addu} accessible from the context in which overload resolution was performed.